aMarcireau/origami/README.md

         [                                 # each publication is a two-elements list containg a string and an object "10.1109/tpami.2016.2574707", # the publication's DOI
-            {                             # object containing the publication's data "status": "PUBLICATION_STATUS_IN_COLLECTION", # the publication's statusin Origami, which can be:
+            {                             # object containing the publication's data "status": "PUBLICATION_STATUS_IN_COLLECTION", # the publication's status in Origami, which can be:
-                                                              #     "PUBLICATION_STATUS_UNVALIDATED": the DOI was added, but not valdiated
+                                                              #     "PUBLICATION_STATUS_UNVALIDATED": the DOI was added, but not validated
                                                               #     "PUBLICATION_STATUS_DEFAULT": suggested publication
                                                               #     "PUBLICATION_STATUS_IN_COLLECTION": in-collection publication
                 "title": "HOTS: A Hierarchy of Event-Based Time-Surfaces for Pattern Recognition",